ohharsen/cse110-w21-group34/admin/meetings/22121-Sprint-2-Review.md

 This group was tasked with producing the essential functionality of our statistics page of the web application.
 The majority of this work comprised of front-end development, such as the page's opening/closing animations and button event listeners.
 The HTML implementation was kept simplistic in design as the information we wish to display is intended to appear in a vertical fashion.
 Hence, several containers (divs) were utilized to help organize the text and make the necessary stylization as concise/simple as possible.
 The animation and appearance of the page was then implemented as a majority of the group's code was written in CSS.
 Lastly, two panel buttons were implemented via onclick listeners in JS to allow the user to open/close the stats display.
 Open and close functions were also written to implement the visual transition cues.

-Each of the members as a whole had worked both synchronously (ie. live Zoom sessions for simultaneous programming sessions) as well as asynchronously (ie. Slack and merging each other's code) before merging their finalized part with our main branch.

 Before the end of the sprint, the group moved further into the back-end design phase.
 This early brainstorming phase was necessary to solidify how our program would retrieve information and store data with persistence.
 Luckily, William's implementations with the app's task button as well as back-end JS functions were prepared for the stats team to refer to for additional guidance.

 *Examples of developed code:*